MicrosoftDocs/sql-docs/docs/t-sql/statements/create-user-transact-sql.md

  Information about database users is visible in the [sys.database_principals](../../relational-databases/system-catalog-views/sys-database-principals-transact-sql.md) catalog view.

-A new syntax extension, **FROM EXTERNAL PROVIDER** is available for creating server-level Microsoft Entra logins in Azure SQL Database and Azure SQL Managed Instance.
+Use the syntax extension `FROM EXTERNAL PROVIDER` to create server-level Microsoft Entra logins in Azure SQL Database and Azure SQL Managed Instance.
 Microsoft Entra logins allow database-level Microsoft Entra principals to be mapped to server-level Microsoft Entra logins.
 To create a Microsoft Entra user from a Microsoft Entra login use the following syntax:

-`CREATE USER [AAD_principal] FROM LOGIN [Azure AD login]`
+`CREATE USER [Microsoft_Entra_principal] FROM LOGIN [Microsoft Entra login]`

 When creating the user in the Azure SQL database, the *login_name* must correspond to an existing Microsoft Entra login, or else using the **FROM EXTERNAL PROVIDER** clause will only create a Microsoft Entra user without a login in the master database.
 For example, this command will create a contained user: